 If yes, you should start making sure that you are living a healthy lifestyle.
-Vast researches have shown that several factors affect our health and fertility.
-They include stress management, good nutrition and regular exercise.
+Research has shown that several factors affect our Health and Fertility.
+They include stress management, proper nutrition and regular exercise.

-A study published in 2005 in the journal Fertility and Sterility suggests that stress may play a role in the success of infertility treatments, including in vitro fertilization (IVF), later research published in the journal Human Reproduction, found that pregnancy is more likely to occur during times when couples reported feeling “good”.
+A study published in 2005 in the journal Fertility and Sterility suggests that stress may play a role in the success of infertility treatments, including in vitro fertilisation (IVF).
+Later research published in the journal Human Reproduction, found that pregnancy is more likely to occur during times when couples reported feeling “good”.

-Reducing stress boosts your immune system, and means that your body as well as your mind is fit for the purpose of carrying a baby.
-Learning to reduce stress before conception can help manage the stress of morning sickness and the run up to the day of birth.
+Reducing stress boosts your immune system.
+It means that your body, as well as your mind, is fit for carrying a baby.
+Learning to reduce anxiety before conception can help manage the stress of morning sickness and the run-up to the day of birth.
 Being less stressed at birth then can have a more beneficial effect on the first few months of motherhood and can drastically reduce other psychological problems further down the line.
 Hypnotherapy can help enormously, reducing stress, teaching management techniques and understanding the mind/body connection.

-Experts agree that establishing a healthy eating pattern is a great initial step for women who are planning to conceive.
+Experts agree that establishing a healthy eating pattern is a significant initial step for women who are planning to conceive.
 A healthy diet is equally important for men.
-Male obesity has been shown to affect fertility by altering testosterone and other hormone levels.
-I work closely with a nutritionist so we can help clients right across the board.
+Male obesity affects Fertility by altering testosterone and other hormone levels.
+I am also a nutritionist, so I help clients right across the board.

 Antidepressants have been shown to affect sexual health as a result of several symptoms like loss of libido, lowered sperm count, erectile dysfunction and menstrual irregularities.
-If you are experiencing depression, then hypnotherapy can help with moving forward to help the thoughts and associations connected with it change.
-Viewing yourself and your life in a different way can help promote better feelings and to reduce or stop the need for anti-depressants all together.
+If you are experiencing depression, then Hypnotherapy can help with moving forward to help the thoughts and associations connected with it change.
+Viewing yourself and your life from another perspective promotes better feelings and reduces or stops the need for antidepressants altogether.

 Many people understand that smoking during pregnancy can cause serious health effects to both the mother and the child.
 But few people know that smoking may also affect the couple’s ability to conceive.
-In men, smoking can lead to low sperm counts and poor sperm motility, and in women, it can cause reduced ovarian reserve and chromosomal abnormalities, which lead to miscarriage or stillbirth.
+In men, smoking can lead to low sperm counts and poor sperm motility.
+In women, it can cause reduced ovarian reserve and chromosomal abnormalities. which consequently lead to miscarriage or stillbirth.
 Hypnotherapy can help with stopping these unhelpful habits for once and all.